Chow mein: American Chinese cuisine

-Chaomian was introduced from China into the United States by Chinese immigrants who came from the Guangdong provinces in the California 1849 Gold Rush era bringing with them their Cantonese style of cooking.
+Chaomian was introduced from China into the United States by Chinese immigrants who came from the Guangdong provinces in the California gold rush era, bringing their Cantonese style of cooking.

 In American Chinese cuisine, it is a stir-fried dish consisting of noodles, meat (chicken being most common but pork, beef, shrimp or tofu sometimes being substituted), onions and celery.
 It is often served as a specific dish at westernized Chinese restaurants.
 Vegetarian or vegan chow mein is also common.

 In the American market, two types of chow mein include crispy chow mein and steamed chow mein.

 The steamed chow mein has a softer texture, while the former is crisper and drier.
 Crispy chow mein uses fried, flat noodles, while soft chow mein uses long, rounded noodles.

 Crispy chow mein either has onions and celery in the finished dish or is served "strained", without any vegetables.
 Steamed chow mein can have many different kinds of vegetables in the finished dish, most commonly including onions and celery but sometimes carrots, cabbage and mung bean sprouts as well.
 Crispy chow mein is usually topped with a thick brown sauce, while steamed chow mein is mixed with soy sauce before being served.

 There is a regional difference in the US between the East and West Coast use of the term "chow mein".
 On the East Coast, "chow mein" is always the crispy kind.
 At some restaurants located in those areas, the crispy chow mein noodles are sometimes deep fried and could be crispy "like the ones in cans" or "fried as crisp as hash browns".
 At a few East Coast locations, "chow mein" is also served over rice.
 There, the steamed style using soft noodles is a separate dish called "lo mein".
 On the West Coast, "chow mein" is always the steamed style, and the term "lo mein" is not widely used.

 The crispy version of chow mein can also be served in a hamburger-style bun as a chow mein sandwich.